pypsa-meets-earth/pypsa-distribution/doc/short_tutorial.rst

 This command will trigger loading of the whole dataset needed to build the model for a tutorial case if both tutorial and retrieve_databundle flags are on.
 The tutorial model run simulation will take a while (about 20..50 minutes).
+If the simulation was successful, you should be able to display an elec.nc file representing the optimised network in the networks/results folder.